-The Own Funds of the Company consist solely of Common Equity Tier 1 Capital, which is made up of share capital, reserves (retained earnings and dividends) and audited Profit form current year.
+The Own Funds of the Company consist solely of Common Equity Tier 1 Capital, which is made up of share capital, reserves (retained earnings and non-refundable advances) and audited Profit form current year.

 Intangible assets and computer software are deducted from the Company's Common Equity Tier 1 Capital.